liveforone/prisma-no-offset/README.md

 - You must receive a query string named 'lastId'.
 - For the first page, the client does not need to use lastId in the query string.
 - Instead, set 0 as the default value for last id.
 In this package, last id=0 means the first page.
+- In case the default value provided by the library is not used in the constant, but is entered as optional, it is a better code style to receive explicit parameters in case there is no value than receiving implicit parameters.

 ```typescript
 @Get() // url : /posts